-The Bioenergy Technologies Office (BETO) is committed to developing the resources, technologies, and systems needed to support a thriving bioenergy industry that protects natural resources and advances environmental, economic, and social benefits.
-BETO’s Sustainability Area proactively identifies and addresses issues that affect the scale-up potential, public acceptance, and long-term viability of advanced bioenergy systems; as a result, the area is critical to achieving BETO’s overall goals.
+The Bioenergy Technologies Office (BETO) is focused on early-stage research and development to support a thriving bioenergy industry that protects natural resources and advances environmental and economic benefits.
+BETO’s Sustainability program area proactively identifies and addresses issues that affect public acceptance and long-term viability of advanced bioenergy systems; as a result, the area is critical to achieving BETO’s goals.

 BETO is committed to growing a bioenergy industry that achieves multiple national goals: